guala01/bdo-discord-gearbot/README.md

 !gear + @mention to see someone else gear

-!sheet to export/update the gear on your google spreadsheet
+!sheet to export/update the gear on a new google spreadsheet (bot automatically updates the gear on the sheet for you, so this command is to use only if you want a full update for any reason or to update a new sheet)

-!remove + @mention to remove submissions
+!remove + @mention or Discord ID

-!rmid + discordID to remove gear of someone that left the guild

 !help to show commands/indications